layer5io/istio-service-mesh-workshop/lab-1/README.md

 Credentials are username: `student` and password: `istio2018`.

+If you are having issues with getting a session in this environment, you can try all the workshop labs on your local machines.

+- Mac users should be able to continue with Kubernetes on Docker for Mac.

+- Windows users should be able to continue with Kubernetes on Docker for Desktop.

+- Linux users should be able to install kubeadm and kubelet version 1.12.1 with your respective package managers on your machines and continue with the labs.
+[Here](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) is a link which might be helpful in this regard.

+If you are using Docker for Desktop/Mac for the labs, please [continue to Lab 2 - Deploy Istio](../lab-2/README.md)

 ### 1.2 Add first node
 Now add one instance by clicking the `ADD NEW INSTANCE` button on the left.
 When you create your first instance, it will have the name `node1`.
 Each instance has [Docker Community Edition (CE)](https://www.docker.com/community-edition) and [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) preinstalled. <br />
 <br />